amitkaps/empower/_posts/2013-08-10-responsibility.md

 1. Responsibility = Challenge

 This is what the son in the story above got when his mother inadvertently gave him the challenge of answering all her questions.
 This is quite commonly used motivation model in the corporate world – give people responsibility a little out of their ‘known’ reach and the challenge spurs them on!
 Nothing aligns positive resources better then a responsibility that comes shrouded as a challenge.
-Two additional points: One, all children love challenges- no TV, no bribe, no other temptation is greater than a challenge, specially one that makes them look more than their age – which is what invariably responsibility does.
+Two additional points: One, all children love challenges- no TV, no bribe, no other temptation is greater than a challenge, especially one that makes them look more than their age – which is what invariably responsibility does.
 Two, even if the children do not meet the challenge, the whole effort still lifts child’s resources, abilities, self-esteem and confidence.

 2. Responsibility = Focus